-In the 1990s, during the Mad Cow scare, French farmers began raising ostriches (autruches) for their red beef-like meat, low in fat and cholesterol, especially as the country was importing large amounts from South Africa and Israel.
+In the 1990s, during the Mad Cow scare, French farmers began raising ostriches (autruches) for their red beef-like meat, which is low in fat and cholesterol.
+The need had previously been filled entirely by importing large amounts from South Africa and Israel.

-Today some 4800 tonnes of ostrich meat are consumed in France annually, most of imported; France’s 50 ostrich farms produce 1500 tonnes.
+Today some 4800 tonnes of ostrich meat are consumed in France annually, most of which is still imported; France’s 50 ostrich farms produce 1500 tonnes.

 Image by DickDaniels